voc/voctomix/README-TRANSITIONS.md

 ![sidebyside  composite](doc/transitions/images/sidebyside-swapped.png)

 We mark that swap operation with a `^` sign.
-Put into a formular we can write this as
+Put into a formula we can write this as

 <center>
 *^c(A,B) = c(A,B)*